VerenaK90/Clonal_hematopoiesis/README.md

 As with the other data types, we used FLORENCE in conjunction with pyABC to estimate parameters.
 To re-run the analysis refer to the folder (Parameter_estimation) and modify [Simulated_data/Run_model_WGS_data.R] according to the sample specification, with emphasis on the following information

-- *patient.id*, the ID/name of the analyzed subject
+- `patient.id`, the ID/name of the analyzed subject
-- *sort*, the cell sort to be analyzed ("CD34", "MNC", "MNC_minus_T" or "PB_gran")
+- `sort`, the cell sort to be analyzed ("CD34", "MNC", "MNC_minus_T" or "PB_gran")
-- *age*, the age (in days)
+- `age`, the age (in days)
-- *snvs*, a named list containing a data frame with VAFs and depths for each individual, as provided in RData/WGS/SNVs.RData
+- `snvs`, a named list containing a data frame with VAFs and depths for each individual, as provided in RData/WGS/SNVs.RData
-- *depth*, the sequencing depth used to generate the data
+- `depth`, the sequencing depth used to generate the data
-- *min.vaf*, the smallest VAF in the data that is to be compared to the model.
-We used 0.05, according to the detection limit of 90x WGS.
+- `min.vaf`, the smallest VAF in the data that is to be compared to the model.
+We used `min.vaf=0.05`, according to the detection limit of 90x WGS.
-- *min.clone.size*, the minimal clone size that can be detected by the model.
-We used 0.05, according to the detection limit of 90x WGS.
+- `min.clone.size`, the minimal clone size that can be detected by the model.
+We used `min.clone.size=0.05`, according to the detection limit of 90x WGS.
-- *min.prior.size*, the lower limit of clone sizes scanned by the parameter estimation.
+- `min.prior.size`, the lower limit of clone sizes scanned by the parameter estimation.
 Parameter setzs associated with clones < min.clone.size will be evaluated with the neutral model.
-We used 0.01, according to the detection limit of 90x WGS.
+We used `min.prior.size=0.01`, according to the detection limit of 90x WGS.
-- *use.sensitivity* should sequencing sensitivity information be included in addition to binomial sampling?
+- `use.sensitivity` should sequencing sensitivity information be included in addition to binomial sampling?
 Defaults to F; if T, a matrix *false.negative.per.vaf* with columns corresponding to the measured VAFs and rows corresponding to individual measurements of the false negative rate at this VAF in addition to binomial noise must be provided.
-We used use.sensitivity=F.
+We used `use.sensitivity=F`.

 The script Run_model_WGS.R is to be sourced by [ABC_fit.py](Parameter_estimation/ABC_fit.py].
 Hence, please also modify the paths in this file.
 The python script also contains the definition of the prior distributions.
 Note that we chose priors running between 0 and 0.99 for s and between 0 and 1 for t_s, but these values are relative values only that will be converted into absolute values by the model script [Bayesian_fit.R](Parameter_estimation/Bayesian_fit.R).
 Specifically, the minimal and maximal values of s and t_s are chosen such that the clone has a minimal size of *min.prior.size* and a maximal size of 1.
 Analogous conversion of these two parameters into absolute values is also necessary when inspecting the parameter estimates later on (refer to [Plot_fits_WGS_data.R](Analysis_and_figures/Plot_fits_WGS.R)).